Ledgerback/hugo-book/content/docs/mainsito/donate.md

-# Donate to the Ledgerback Digital Commons Research Cooperative
+# Donate to the Ledgerback Digital Commons Research Cooperative (LDCRC)

 **Support the LDCRC's work on:**

--   Educational content
+-   Education
 -   Research
 -   Tools
-- Events
-- Advocacy
-- Trainings
+-   Community-building

 ## How to donate